Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 The second principle of Privacy by Design promotes the practice of making the default state of a system one that preserves the user’s privacy.

-Not only does this build trust with users who are likely to appreciate the care that an organization has put into ensuring their privacy, but it also functions as a transparent method to communicate to users how their information is being used.
+Not only does this build trust with users who are likely to appreciate the care that an organization has put into safeguarding their privacy, but it also functions as a transparent method to communicate to users how their information is being used.

-Minimizing data storage not only benefits users, who can trust that their private data remains as private as possible, but it also diminishes the organization’s exposure to data breaches such as fraud or theft.
+Minimizing data storage not only benefits users, who can trust that their private data remains as private as possible, but also diminishes the organization’s exposure to data breaches such as fraud or theft.

 In short, the less information the organization stores locally, the less appealing they become as a target for malicious actors.
 By making privacy the default, organizations benefit their users as well as themselves, ensuring that users feel safe using their service.